 - Define the problem or business scenario you want to address with an MBA from Booth in a way that highlights your intellectual curiosity and indicates that you have a clear understanding of how a multi-disciplinary approach will allow you to advance your career plans.
 For example, instead of merely sharing how you want to expand the reach of a particular business, elaborate on the problems in this particular business sector (back your claims up with quantitative data that indicates your depth of knowledge of the field).
 After this, share how the business you propose to expand will address these problems and finally, write how factors in the sector will fuel the expansion of the business.

-- Clearly state your short-term and long-term goals, then support them with well-placed reasons about how and why Chicago Booth will help you achieve them.
+- Clearly state your short-term and long-term goals, then support them with well-placed reasons as to how and why Chicago Booth will help you achieve them.
 Establish a clear link between your short-term and long-term goals.
 For example, if you want to pursue a career in investment banking immediately after the Booth MBA, follow a career in impact investing and depict how your long-term goal is linked to and followed by your short-term career goal.